smopen/sigcpp/_posts/2020-07-10-variadic-print-macros - Copy.md

 when the expression changes.

-Use Cases 1, 3, and 4 are easily implemented with function templates, but that approach too produces a lot of code; not to mention many template instantiations.
-Further, Use Case 2 should be ideally satisfied by automatically generating the heading from the expression, and that is possible only with a macro; not with a function (template).
+Use Cases 1, 3, and 4 are easily implemented with function templates, but that approach produces a lot of code; not to mention many template instantiations.
+Further, Use Case 2 should be ideally satisfied by automatically generating the heading from the expression itself, and that is possible only with a macro; not with a function (template).

 Because Use Case 2 is satisfied only with a macro, and because the other cases are also easily satisfied using 1-line macros, it is better to implement all cases with just macros.
-Plus, the resulting macros can be easily pasted into any example code.
-In contrast, function templates would be quite long and not as easy to reuse (but they do provide better type safety; see [Exercises](#7)).
+Plus, the resulting macros can be easily pasted into any code where they are needed.
+In contrast, function templates would be quite long and not as easy to reuse (but they do provide better type safety; see [Exercise 5](#7)).

-Listing B shows an initial set of function-like macros to collectively implement all four use cases identified: one macro per use case.
+Listing B shows an initial set of function-like macros to collectively implement the four use cases identified: one macro per use case.
 The listing also shows the macros being used to print the same information printed in Listing A. The `main` function intentionally uses C++98 features to illustrate that the macros work that far back.

-**Note:** All macros are verified in C++98, C++11, C++14, and C++17 using GCC 10.1.
-They
-are also verified in C++14 and C++17 using Visual Studio 2019 Version 16.5.5.

 ---
 {% include bookmark.html id="Listing B" %}